lee447/LLM-powered_program_generation_ARC-AGI/Progress.md

 This includes the following two functions:
 - get_best_programs: Gets the two best performing programs for the task.
 - generate_test_predictions: Generates the predictions for the tasks test inputs and saves them in a submissions dict.

+## Current iteration of prompts (examples from task 1 in Evaluation_set):

+**Keep in mind, that the system prompt containing role information, etc., is also passed to the LLM.
+Here the actual contents of the demonstration pairs has been replaced by "...", since they take a lot of space**

+Secondary Prompt 1:

+    List visual observations from the training pairs.

+    - Use bullet points (max 10).
+    - Focus on colors, shapes, object counts, positions, and differences.
+    - Avoid reasoning or explanations.
+    - Be concise.
+No full sentences, no extra formatting.

+    Here are the demonstration pairs (JSON data):

+    Train Input 1: ...
+    Train Output 1: ...

+    Train Input 2: ...
+    Train Output 2: ...

+    Train Input 3: ...
+    Train Output 3: ...

+---

+Secondary Prompt 2:

+    Describe the transformation(s) from input to output grids.

+    - Use 3 to 5 short sentences.
+    - Focus on what changes: movement, color, shape, duplication, etc.
+    - Mention if the transformation is based on position, context, or rules.
+    - Avoid implementation hints or code.

+    Here are visual observations of the task at hand, that may assist you in identifying the transformation:

+    - Black (0) used as background in all grids.
+    - Train Input 1 shows contiguous blocks of pink (6), green (3), and light blue (8).
+    - Rectangular and stripe‐like arrangements in Train Input 1.
+    - Train Input 2 features clusters with blue (1), red (2), green (3), and light blue (8) in repeating sequences.
+    - Horizontal and vertical regularity in object placement in Train Input 2.
+    - Train Input 3 contains blocks of red (2) and green (3) with occasional blue (1) elements.
+    - Several shapes form clearly defined, repeated patterns across rows.
+    - Output grids simplify and extend contiguous color regions while erasing isolated markings.
+    - Objects generally appear in organized, symmetric arrangements.
+    - Consistent removal of non‐object pixels to emphasize core patterns.

+    Now provide your transformation analysis based on these observations.

+    Here are the demonstration pairs (JSON data):

+    Train Input 1: ...
+    Train Output 1: ...

+    Train Input 2: ...
+    Train Output 2: ...

+    Train Input 3: ...
+    Train Output 3: ...

+---

+Secondary Prompt 3:

+    Reflect on how you would solve the task in Python.

+    - Use 3 to 5 sentences.
+    - Mention your overall approach, logical steps, and possible uncertainties.
+    - Do not return code or pseudocode.

+    Here are visual observations of the task that may help inform your implementation:
+    - Black (0) used as background in all grids.
+    - Train Input 1 shows contiguous blocks of pink (6), green (3), and light blue (8).
+    - Rectangular and stripe‐like arrangements in Train Input 1.
+    - Train Input 2 features clusters with blue (1), red (2), green (3), and light blue (8) in repeating sequences.
+    - Horizontal and vertical regularity in object placement in Train Input 2.
+    - Train Input 3 contains blocks of red (2) and green (3) with occasional blue (1) elements.
+    - Several shapes form clearly defined, repeated patterns across rows.
+    - Output grids simplify and extend contiguous color regions while erasing isolated markings.
+    - Objects generally appear in organized, symmetric arrangements.
+    - Consistent removal of non‐object pixels to emphasize core patterns.

+    Here are the transformation rules that have been identified based on the task:
+    The transformation first identifies regions of contiguous non‐background colors and discards isolated or stray pixels.
+It then simplifies these regions by extending them into uniform, rectangular blocks with consistent color filling, resulting in symmetric and regularly positioned patterns.
+The output retains the central, repeated color structures while the background remains black, emphasizing the core design.
+Overall, the process is based on spatial connectivity and regularity in the arrangement of color blocks.

+    Now reflect on how you would implement a solution to this task in Python, following the instructions above.

+    Here are the demonstration pairs (JSON data):

+    Train Input 1: ...
+    Train Output 1: ...

+    Train Input 2: ...
+    Train Output 2: ...

+    Train Input 3: ...
+    Train Output 3: ...

+---

+Task-tailored Prompt:

+    Implementation Reflection:
+    I would begin by scanning the input grid to identify contiguous regions of non‑background pixels using a flood-fill or connected component analysis.
+Once identified, I would compute the bounding box for each component and filter out any regions that are too isolated or small to be considered objects.
+For retained regions, I would extend the boundaries to form clean rectangular blocks and fill them uniformly with the corresponding color, ensuring that the symmetric and regular patterns emerge.
+One uncertainty is tuning the thresholds for what counts as an “object” versus stray pixels and handling edge cases where the contiguous region might not form a neatly defined rectangle.

+    Write a Python function that correctly transforms each input grid into its corresponding output grid based on the given examples.

+    - The function must be named: `solve(grid: List[List[int]]) -> List[List[int]]`
+    - Include only the code and necessary imports (e.g., `import numpy as np`)
+    - Do not include comments, explanations, or print statements
+    - Do not hard-code values or specific grid sizes — the function must generalize based on the patterns in the examples
+    - Ensure your solution works for all provided input-output pairs

+    Here are the demonstration pairs (JSON data):

+    Train Input 1: ...
+    Train Output 1: ...

+    Train Input 2: ...
+    Train Output 2: ...

+    Train Input 3: ...
+    Train Output 3: ...

+=> To save tokens only the reflection of the code implementation (response to secondary prompt 3), was added to the task-tailored prompt for now.
+Later on effectivity will be checked, if all information (secondary prompt 1-3) is added to the task-tailored prompt.

+---

+Revision Prompt:

+    In the following you'll receive a Python function that attempted to solve the following task.
+It did'nt succeed and you are tasked with fixing it.

+    - The function must be named: `solve(grid: List[List[int]]) -> List[List[int]]`
+    - Include only the code and necessary imports (e.g., `import numpy as np`)
+    - Do not include comments, explanations, or print statements
+    - Do not hard-code values or specific grid sizes — the function must generalize based on the patterns in the examples
+    - Ensure your solution works for all provided input-output pairs

+    Here is the generated code:
+    def solve(grid):
+        from collections import Counter
+        h = len(grid)
+        if h == 0:
+            return grid
+        w = len(grid[0])
+        out = [row[:] for row in grid]
+        # determine contiguous groups of rows that are “non‐empty”
+        groups = []
+        i = 0
+        while i < h:
+            if any(val != 0 for val in grid[i]):
+                start = i
+                while i < h and any(val != 0 for val in grid[i]):
+                    i += 1
+                groups.append(list(range(start, i)))
+            else:
+                i += 1
+        # for each group, process column segments where at least one row has a nonzero
+        for group in groups:
+            # create a boolean mask for columns in group
+            colmask = [False]*w
+            for j in range(w):
+                for r in group:
+                    if grid[r][j] != 0:
+                        colmask[j] = True
+                        break
+            # find contiguous segments in colmask
+            segs = []
+            j = 0
+            while j < w:
+                if colmask[j]:
+                    start = j
+                    while j < w and colmask[j]:
+                        j += 1
+                    segs.append((start, j-1))
+                else:
+                    j += 1
+            # for each segment, update the rows column‐by‐column
+            for seg in segs:
+                s, e = seg
+                # for the top row of the group, take the mode of its nonzero values in the segment
+                top_vals = [grid[group[0]][j] for j in range(s, e+1) if grid[group[0]][j] != 0]
+                if top_vals:
+                    top_mode = Counter(top_vals).most_common(1)[0][0]
+                else:
+                    top_mode = 0
+                # For top row, if the entire segment has a mode different from a mixed pattern, force it uniform.
+                out[group[0]] = out[group[0]][:1] + out[group[0]][1:]
+                for j in range(s, e+1):
+                    out[group[0]][j] = top_mode
+                # For each subsequent row in the group, update column j if that row is nonzero in that column.
+                for r in group[1:]:
+                    for j in range(s, e+1):
+                        if grid[r][j] != 0:
+                            # collect all nonzero values in column j for rows in group excluding the top row
+                            vals = [grid[r2][j] for r2 in group[1:] if grid[r2][j] != 0]
+                            if vals:
+                                mode_val = Counter(vals).most_common(1)[0][0]
+                            else:
+                                mode_val = grid[r][j]
+                            out[r][j] = mode_val
+        return out

+    if __name__ == '__main__':
+        import sys, json
+        data = sys.stdin.read().strip()
+        if not data:
+            exit(0)
+        arr = json.loads(data)
+        res = solve(arr)
+        sys.stdout.write(json.dumps(res))

+    Demonstration Pairs:
+    1. Input: ...
+    Expected Output: ...
+    Generated Output: ...
+    2. Input: ...
+    Expected Output: ...
+    Generated Output: ...
+    3. Input: ...
+    Expected Output: ...
+    Generated Output: ...

+    Please revise the code.